Employee-Managed Payroll: Weighing the Pros and Cons

 It’s crucial to keep your personal and business finances separate, both for legal reasons and for the sake of clear bookkeeping.
 Open a separate bank account and credit card for your business to avoid commingling funds, which can lead to confusion and potential tax headaches.

-Understand Your Financial Statements
+Understand Your Financials

 Don’t just glance over your financial statements—take the time to really understand them.
 Familiarize yourself with the information presented in your profit and loss statement, balance sheet, and cash flow statement.
 These documents provide valuable insights into your business's financial performance and can help you make more informed decisions.

-Define Your Chart of Accounts
+Define Your Chart of Accounts Clearly

 A chart of accounts is a list of all the accounts used to track your business's financial transactions.
 Take the time to customize your chart of accounts to match the specific needs of your business.
 This will make it easier to categorize income and expenses accurately, leading to more detailed and useful financial reports.